-If your organization uses Microsoft Windows Active Directory, you can use Websense DC Agent to identify users transparently.
+If you have an on-premises Websense web protection solution, and your organization uses Microsoft Windows Active Directory, you can use Websense DC Agent to identify users transparently.
 The agent periodically queries domain controllers for logon session information, and can be configured to poll client machines to verify logon status.